 - Runners Knee

-[Please Note: This is information is most relevant for a gradual onset overuse injury (as listed above), although it is still a good process to follow following recovery from acute injuries such as ankle sprains or muscle tears]
+[Please Note: This information is most relevant for a gradual onset overuse injury (as listed above).
+Although it is still a good process to follow when recovering from acute injuries such as ankle sprains or muscle tears]

 So how do you return to running after an injury?